13th Annual FLORIDA DAY OF THE DEAD CELEBRATION

-Get ready for the 13th installment of the ever popular and spirited festival of remembrance and revelry: Florida Day of the Dead Celebration!
-At this time of the year, it is believed that the gateway between Mictlan, the ancient Aztec land of the dead, and our own opens up so we can dance and sing with our lost loved ones for one special time of the year.
-By popular demand starting in 2022, we will be hosting our FREE main festival on the first Saturday in November and adding a candlelight ceremony at 7pm on November 2nd at Stache, 109 SW 2nd Avenue, Fort Lauderdale, to celebrate our beloved souls.
+Get ready for the 13th installment of the ever popular and spirited festival of remembrance and revelry, Saturday, November 5th, 2022 / 4 – 11 PM!
+In early November, it is believed that the gateway between Mictlan, the ancient Aztec Land of the Dead, and our own opens up so we can dance and sing with our lost loved ones at this special time of year.
+Starting with a glorious processional from Huizenga Plaza to a colorful street festival outside Revolution Live and Backyard FTL, a splendid time is guaranteed for all!

-The Celebration is a creative spectacle honoring Mexican and Latin American traditions while generating modern interpretations that connect with a broad spectrum of participants.
-Rooted in community, this event embraces a universe of ideas from a legion of talented skull inspired artists, mariachi musicians, painted performers and enthusiastic skeleton clad revelers.
-This skeleton-inspired celebration is centered at Riverwalk – Fort Lauderdale and Revolution Live Entertainment Complex in Downtown Fort Lauderdale.
+This FREE Signature South Florida Event is a creative spectacle honoring Mexican and Latin American traditions while generating modern interpretations that connect a broad spectrum of people.
+Rooted in community, this event embraces a universe of ideas from legions of talented skull inspired artists, mariachi musicians, painted performers and enthusiastic skeleton clad revelers.

 Event Founder and Master Puppeteer, Jim Hammond said, “Our mission is to produce a signature event for all ages that maintains and respects the cultural integrity of international Dia de los Muertos traditions.”